 On Wednesday, Zermeno told CNN that at least 136 immigrants were fed and screened.

 Among the group, 10 children were taken to local hospitals, though it’s unclear why, Zermeno said.
 Seven more children were diagnosed with active scabies, an itchy and highly contagious skin disease.
 Those children are being kept separate from the others at the San Ysidro station, he said.
 Seventeen of the immigrants were taken to the Boulevard station in eastern San Diego County, Zermeno said.

-The U.S. government is struggling to detain and accommodate an influx of undocumented immigrants, particularly a wave of unaccompanied children from the Central American countries of El Salvador, Guatemala and Honduras.
-The U.S. government doesn't have enough beds, food or sanitary facilities.
+The United States is struggling to accommodate an influx of undocumented immigrants, particularly a wave of unaccompanied children from El Salvador, Guatemala and Honduras.
+The U.S. government doesn’t have enough beds, food or sanitary facilities.

 To help relieve crowded facilities in Texas, undocumented immigrants are now being sent elsewhere to be processed.